flyjancy/CortexM0_SoC_Task/README.md

-# Cortex M0 based SoC Tutorial Task Version
+# Cortex M0 based SoC Building Tutorial

 This version is for a step-by-step tutorial.